Struggling to find the answers you need? We answer the most commonly asked questions about fertility.

 Am I eligible for NHS funding for my treatment?

-This is dependent on where you live and your Clinical Commissioning Groups (CCG) policies.
+Diagnosis is free for those eligible for NHS Care.
+How treatment is funded is dependent on where you live and your Clinical Commissioning Groups (CCG) policies.
 Your GP should be able to tell you if you are eligible.
 A number of factors are likely to be taken into account including:

 - Body mass index (BMI) of both partners – this is a score that combines your height and weight